 The building was completed in early 1916, and the first sermon was preached on March 5.
 Major Van Zandt recalled that Fort Worth had only about two hundred people when he moved to town in 1865.
 Clip is from the March 6 Star-Telegram.

 View from the Waggoner Building in 1920 shows First Christian Church when it had some elbow room.
+You can see the six bases for the cupolas that were not built.
 North of the church on Throckmorton Street are the Chamber of Commerce Auditorium (where the congregation met while its new home was under construction) and William Capps’s Denver-Record Building.
-Also behind First Christian Church is First Presbyterian Church.
-(What Sunday Looked Like a Century Ago) (Photo from Tarrant County College NE.)
+Also behind First Christian Church is First Presbyterian Church (What Sunday Looked Like a Century Ago).
+The Fort Worth Club Building and Worth Hotel would not be built on the block south of the church for a few years.
+(Photo from Tarrant County College NE.)

 Some views of First Christian Church: